ulrich-barnstedt/fractal-noise-animation-generator/readme.md

 ### Examples

-An existing example already exists in `__main__.py`.
+See `__main__.py` for an example detailing the most common use-cases.

-The following code was used to generate the `GIF` displayed at the top of this ReadMe:
+The following code was used to generate the `GIF` displayed at the top of this readme:

 ```python
 (Pipeline(verbose=True)